rage/java-programming/data/part-6/1-objects-within-objects.md

 Create `Room` class.
 The class should contain a list of persons as an instance variable, and it should have a parameterless constructor.
 In addition, add the following methods to the class:

-- `public void add(Person person)` - add the person passed as a paramter to the list.
+- `public void add(Person person)` - add the person passed as a parameter to the list.

 - `public boolean isEmpty()` - returns a `boolean`-type value `true` or `false`, that tells whether the room is empty or not.